Last Updated on January 18, 2026 by Denise Leo

 Pomeranian Puppy First Vaccination

-1st puppy shots should be given by the breeder at 6 to 8 weeks.
+The breeder’s vet should administer the first puppy shots at 6 to 8 weeks.

 Second Pomeranian Puppy Vaccination